-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: On-time performance -

-many of the trips were considered "early" which is a

-good problem to have, but also need to be mindful

-of or find a way to edit the system recording.
-Also,

-Number of No-Shows is incredibly high.
-Despite

-many of these being Medicaid related trips, the

-CTC is more than 3.5x over their allotted goal of

-1% of trips are no shows.
-Albeit better than 4x over

-last year and 6x over the year before.
-Trending the

-right direction.

-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: None

-Area of Noncompliance: None
+Area of Noncompliance: None Area of Noncompliance: None Area of Noncompliance: On-time performance - many of the trips were considered "early" which is a good problem to have, but also needs to be mindful of or find a way to edit the system recording.
+Also, Number of No-Shows remains high.
+Despite many of these being Medicaid related trips, the CTC remains 6x higher than their goal.
 Area of Noncompliance: None